apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 From the minifi.sh script there is the ability to query to get the current status of the flow.
 This section will give an overview of the different options.

 Note: Currently the script only accepts one high level option at a time.
-Also any names of connections, remote process groups or processors that contain ":", ";" or "," will cause parsing errors when querying.
+Also any names of connections, remote process groups or processors that contain " " (a space), ":", ";" or "," will cause parsing errors when querying.

 ## Processors